liambll/blog-archive/_posts/2017-06-30-logistics-regression.markdown

 \\]

 * \\(P(y=1\|\mathbf{x}; \mathbf{w})\\) is the probability of \\(y\\) being 1.
 The probability of \\(y\\) being 0 would then be 1 - \\(P(y=1\|\mathbf{x}; \mathbf{w})\\).
-* sigmoid is called an activation function.
+* sigmoid is called a link function.
 Output of sigmoid function is always between 0 and 1:
 \\[
 sigmoid(t) = \frac{1}{1 + e^{-t}}
 \\]